- Retirementgate punishes middle Australia

 The assets test is very punitive as retirees must achieve a return of at least 7.8 per cent on their additional savings to overcome the effect of a reduction in their pension amount.
 This high withdrawal rate creates a disincentive to save or build retirement savings. (p 37) …

 It is proposed that the pension assets test taper rate be halved from 20 September 2007 so that recipients only lose $1.50 per fortnight (rather than $3) for every $1,000 of assets above the relevant threshold.
 This would mean that retirees would need to achieve a return of 3.9 per cent on their additional assets before they are better off in net income terms — that is, after taking account of the withdrawal of the Age Pension. (p 37) …

 The reduction in the assets test taper rate would increase incentives for workforce participation and saving especially for those people nearing retirement who will still depend on the Age Pension to fund part of their retirement. (p 38)

-Note: For historic background to Age Pension changes, from 2007 up to the introduction of the harsher Age Pension assets test in 2017, see SuperGuide article Age Pension dramatically different 10 years ago.
+Note: For historic background to Age Pension changes, from 2007 up to the introduction of the harsher Age Pension assets test in 2017, see SuperGuide article Age Pension: Dramatic changes over past 10 years.

 Jack Hammond concluded his response with a request for details of any long-term modelling that had been conducted assessing the impact on retirement incomes and federal budgets, as a result of the Age Pension and superannuation changes introduced by the Abbott and Turnbull governments.